Zaid-Ajaj/the-elmish-book/chapters/elm/the-architecture.md

  - Messages: are the types of events that can change your state, these messages can either be triggered from the user interface or from external sources.
 The messages are usually modeled with a discriminated union.

- - The Update function: is a function such that it takes a triggered message or event with the current state, then calculates the *next* state of the application.
+ - The Update function: is a function which takes a triggered message or event with the current state, then calculates the *next* state of the application.

  - The Render function: also known as the "view" function, takes the current state and builds user interface from it.
 The user interface can trigger messages or events.